mojimoon/bangumi-anime-ranking/README.md

 Since crawling data can be time consuming, I have already crawled the data and put it in `data/`.

-To crawl data by yourself, you can run the following commands, or simply run `run.bat` (Windows only).
+To crawl data by yourself, you can run the following commands, or simply execute `run.bat` (Windows only).

 | Task | Script | Output | Function |
 | ---- | ------- | ------ | ---- |